-Information contained herein is given as of December 7, 2023.
+Information contained herein is given as of December 5, 2024.
 Exco management knows of no matter to come before the meeting of shareholders other than the matters referred to in the Notice of Meeting.
 The contents and the sending of this management information circular have been approved by the board.

-Additional financial information is provided in our comparative financial statements and management discussion & analysis for fiscal 2023.
-Further information relating to Exco is available on SEDAR at 'www.sedar.com'.
-Shareholders may request copies of our financial statements and management discussion and analysis for fiscal 2023 by contacting us at our corporate office at
+Additional financial information is provided in our comparative financial statements and management discussion & analysis for fiscal 2024.
+Further information relating to Exco is available on SEDAR at www.sedarplus.ca.
+Shareholders may request copies of our financial statements and management discussion and analysis for fiscal 2024 by contacting us at our corporate office at